 A driver should immediately yield the right-of-way when he sees an emergency vehicle that’s using its siren and lights approaching.Blind Pedestrians

 If there is any partially or totally blind pedestrian carrying a white cane or is accompanied by a dog (guide dog), then the drivers are required to yield the right-of-way.
 Otherwise, you might have to pay a fine of up to $150.

-If you get a ticket because of disobeying any of these laws, make sure you contact a good Pittsburgh criminal lawyer who will make hundred percent efforts to protect your rights and interests.Steps to Follow if the Police Pulls You Over
+If you get a ticket because of disobeying any of these laws, make sure you contact a good criminal lawyer in the Pittsburgh area who will make hundred percent efforts to protect your rights and interests.Steps to Follow if the Police Pulls You Over

 Turn off the ignition but do not get out of the car.
 Don’t argue with the officer, be polite and try to maintain your calm.Professional Help

-You should contact a good Pittsburgh criminal lawyer for getting professional help.
+You should contact a good criminal lawyer in Pittsburgh for getting professional help.
 He will stand by you and help you out while fighting the case.

-To get in touch and schedule a free initial consultation with an experienced Pittsburgh criminal lawyer from Logue Law, contact us online or call 1-844-PITT-DUI or 412-389-0805.
+To get in touch and schedule a free initial consultation with an experienced criminal lawyer from Logue Law Group, contact us online or call 1-844-PITT-DUI or 412-389-0805.